connectedcars/docs/auth-api.md

 ```

 ### Refresh access token
-Returns a new access token authorized by a previous access token expired most one hour ago.
+Returns a new access token authorized by a previous access token expired at most one hour ago.

 ```
 GET /auth/tokenRefresh